lksv/angular_meta_crud/README.md

 Angular Meta CRUD
 =================

-Purpose of this project is design set of set of libraries for fast creating of admin interfaces on client site.
+Purpose of this project is to design set of libraries for fast creating of CRUD interfaces rendered on the client side.

-Particulary it is:
+Particularly it is:

 * generating forms
 * breadcrumb
 * model (resource) metadata description
-* Basic controller for CRUD operation (like [inherited_resources](https://github.com/josevalim/inherited_resources) on client side.
+* Basic controller for CRUD operations (like [inherited_resources](https://github.com/josevalim/inherited_resources) on the client side.
 * Design meta data (in JSON) which could be provided by server side
   to:
   * privde automatic form field (e.g. model field) validation